-In the cubic case, presented before, the standard deviation is by far smaller than in the case of the quartics.

-This is not very surprising as on a cubic there tend to be much more rational points than on a quartic (quadratic growth versus linear growth).
+In the cubic case, the standard deviation was by far smaller than in the case of the quartics.
+This is not very surprising as on a cubic there tend to be much more rational points than on a quartic.
 Thus, in the case of the cubic the sample is more reliable.